 Also useful is that you can have the membership-only areas be controlled on a per-page and per-post level, so it’s not an all-or-nothing choice.

-Yes, there are other membership plugin options out there, but this one is free, and works pretty good.
+Yes, there are other great WordPress membership plugins out there, but this one is free, and works pretty good.
 According to me.
 So it’s worth checking out.

 User Role Editor

 Ok, this plugin isn’t exactly for making your entire blog private, but it is helpful if you want to control what logged in users can access on the back end.
 This is especially since some higher-level access roles can still see password-protected posts and pages in WordPress.

 This type of plugin is mostly used when you want to have contributors to a blog, but don’t want all those contributors to have full access to all back end features in WordPress.
 So for example, if you have employees using a website, you wouldn’t want them all to have “administrator” privileges.
 WordPress has user roles built in to its software.
 However, you can create new user roles, or alter abilities of existing user roles with this plugin.

 Coming soon plugins

 This is kind of a cheater way to make your site private, but totally could work.
 You can install a plugin meant for sites in development.
 They show a simple one-page design that basically says they are on their way to becoming live.
 We have one here at Elegant Themes called Anticipate.